-You should refer to "Information Regarding the Board of Directors and Corporate Governance - Directors - Directors Continuing in Office Until Our 2021 Annual Meeting" later in this proxy statement for information about our President and Chief Executive Officer, Antonio J. Pietri.
-Biographical information for our other executive officers as of December 8, 2020 follows.
+You should refer to "Information Regarding the Board of Directors and Corporate Governance - Directors - Nominees for Election for a Three-Year Term Expiring at Our 2024 Annual Meeting" later in this proxy statement for information about our President and Chief Executive Officer, Antonio J. Pietri.
+Biographical information for our other executive officers as of October 12, 2021 follows.

 John W. Hague was appointed our Executive Vice President, Operations, effective January 14, 2020.
-From September 2017 to January 2020, Mr. Hague served as the Senior Vice President and General Manager of our APM Business Unit, after serving as the Senior Vice President of our Global Partners Organization from July 2017 to September 2017 and our Senior Vice President, Strategy from October 2017 to June 2017.
+From September 2017 to January 2020, Mr. Hague served as the Senior Vice President and General Manager of our APM Business Unit, after serving as the Senior Vice President of our Global Partners Organization from July 2017 to September 2017 and our Senior Vice President, Strategy from October 2015 to June 2017.
 Over the past 20 years, he has served in a variety of other key executive roles at AspenTech, overseeing the sales organization for North and Latin America, building out the Middle East and North Africa business region as well as driving AspenTech's global partner strategy and several key acquisitions.
 Mr. Hague also led product operations in the early 2000s as a member of the Products organization.
 He previously worked with Conoco where he held management positions in several business areas including roles supporting the DuPont organization.
 He has also held management positions at Scientific Software and Advanced Pipeline Technologies.
 He holds a B.S. and an MBA from Oklahoma State University.
-Mr. Hague is 61 years old.
+Mr. Hague is 62 years old.